aritraroy/UltimateAndroidReference/README.md

 ## Tools

 "*A craftsman is only as good as his tools*" - to level up your Android development workflow you need to have the right tools always ready in your toolbox.
-This list is here to provide you with hand-picked tools which can significantly improve your Android development life.
+This list is here to provide you with hand-picked tools to significantly improve your Android development life.

 ### Free